loyjoy/academy/advanced/modules/variables.md

   <img src="automaticJump.png" alt="Condition at automatic jump" title="Condition at automatic jump" width="300"/>
 </p>

  Then you fill in the fields.
 It is similar to the questionnaire.
 We need a process variable and a fixed value.
-Under the first arrow you fill in a name for the process variable (for example: newsletter).
-Under the second arrow you choose a fixed value and add a name.
+Under the first arrow, you fill in a name for the process variable (for example newsletter).
+Under the second arrow, you choose a fixed value and add a name.
 It is advisable to use “newsletter” as the process variable and “yes” (or “no” for the other module).

 <p align="center">
   <img src="setUpVariable1.png" alt="Set variables" title="Set variables" width="300"/>